Our Verdict

 Battery Life

-The Focal Bathys have a middle-of-the-road battery that provides 27 hours of Bluetooth playback, compared to the manufacturer's claim of 30.
+The Focal Bathys have a middle-of-the-road battery that provides 27 hours of Bluetooth playback, which is slightly lower than the manufacturer's claimed 30 hours.

 Call Quality

-During our subway test, the call was audible but with an echo, much like a tunnel.
-Further, the hustle and bustle of the loudspeaker and rails weren't silenced, creating word confusion.
+During our subway test, the call was audible, but with an echo.
+The hustle and bustle of the loudspeaker and rails weren't silenced, creating word confusion.